 Make It Easy To Learn More About Your Band

 Think of ways to make it easier to find your band.
-For instance you can seek these people out on Twitter and Follow them.
-90% of people check out who is following them on Twitter.
-When they click over to your Twitter profile, make sure there is a quick link to your website or a place they can stream your music quickly.
-You’re social media profiles essentially become your press kit.
+For instance you can seek these people out social media and follow them.
+Most people check into who is following them.
+When they click over to your profile, make sure there is a quick link to your website or a place they can stream your music quickly.
+Your social media profiles essentially become your press kit.
 It’s the easiest way for A&R to quickly find what they are looking for.
 If you want to have an electronic press kit that’s fine.
 But A&R people care more about what the public say about your band than anything else.
 If you think you have a unique story that makes you stand above the competition, by all means make sure that bio is very visible.

 Have Great Photos

 Many signed bands struggle with press photos.
 I’ve seen entire photo shoots, the expensive kind, buried on a file server, never to see the light of day.
 You should never put a bad photo of your band out there.
 Even the biggest acts in the business make this mistake.
 Do an audit on your Facebook, Website and other social media to make sure you delete or hide bad photos of your band.
 When scheduling your next photo shoot, find great press photos of other bands in your genre and make sure the photographer you hire achieves the same look.